Ecasept/Advent-Of-Code/2024/README.md

 - `runner`: Included in every build.
 It contains the `main()` function that is called at the start of the program
   - `./executable`: Run the `part1()` and `part2()` functions that should included in the bundled solution, and output their results
   - <code>./executable <i>\<num></i></code>: Run part 1 or 2 specifically
-  - <code>./executable benchmark</code>: Benchmark solution (this is used by `make benchmark`), can be combined with a number infront of `benchmark` to benchmark a specific part.
+  - <code>./executable benchmark</code>: Benchmark solution (this is used by `make test`), can be combined with a number in front of `benchmark` to benchmark a specific part.